Copper Falls to Lowest Level in Nearly a Month on Weak Chinese Data

 Continue Reading Below

-Copper for December delivery was recently down 0.8% to $2.9565 a pound on the Nymex division of the New York Mercantile Exchange, the lowest level since August 18.
+Copper for December delivery closed down 0.8% to $2.9575 a pound on the Nymex division of the New York Mercantile Exchange, the lowest level since August 18.

 China's August industrial production was the weakest since December, while investment growth in the year to date hit its lowest level since 1999, according to official figures.
 That followed July data that widely undershot expectations.